 There is also a slight difference between how shortening and margarine work in baked goods.

-Since margarine contains water and lower fats, you have to use more margarine to replace shortening.
+Since margarine contains water and lower fats, you must use more margarine to replace shortening.
 Adding two extra tablespoons of margarine for each cup of shortening you’re aiming to replace works.

 In a nutshell, margarine and shortening are great fats for baking.
-However, if you want your baked goods to hold their shape better and have a lighter or softer inner texture, use shortening.
+However, use shortening if you want your baked goods to hold their shape better and have a lighter or softer inner texture.

 On the other hand, margarine has a better taste and color than shortening.
 Hence, if you prefer baked products with a better flavor and yellowish color, use margarine.